swill200/swill200.github.io/index.md

 Crazy unique name, I know...
 I'm a software engineer in training, and this is my get to know me site.
-## I'm still in school, so I'm mostly just testing, researching, and trying to build a decent portfolio.
+## I am a recent University graduate seeking an internship or entry-level software engineering opportunity.
 I have been working full time to support my family since the moment I enrolled in college to pursue my AS and BS in Computer Science.
 Unfortunately, this has precluded me from pursuing an internship as a software dev.
-I would be completely willing to quit my job and take a pay cut in order to work an internship so I could gain some incredibly valuable experience, but there is a distinct lack of options in Wyoming and I will not be able to leave the state for a little while yet.
+I would be completely willing to quit my job and take a pay cut in order to work an internship so I could gain some incredibly valuable experience with the goal of building upon my practical skills.

 ### But, I have been working on a little project at my current job...